clickfunnels2/refine-rails/README.md

 #### filter-stored: This event is emitted when the filter has been saved to the database (i.e. the user clicked "Save Filter").
 event.detail includes the following properties
-storedFilterId: the primary key of the associated record in the hammerstone_refine_stored_filters_table
+storedFilterId: the primary key of the associated record in the refine_stored_filters_table

 ## Forcing validations
 To force validations, make a POST request to /refine/blueprints with the following JSON payload: